allura-org/mergekitty/README.md

 ##### Token Embedding Handling

-When merging models with different vocabularies, mergekit uses smart defaults to handle token embeddings:
+When merging models with different vocabularies, `mergekitty` uses smart defaults to handle token embeddings:

 - If a token exists in the base model, its embedding is used as the default
 - If only one model has the token, that model's embedding is used